Four Changes 457 Employers Should Know About

 4. More powers to Fair Work Ombudsman

-To make sure that these changes are not just all talk and no action, the Department of Immigration will be giving the Fair Work Ombudsman more powers to monitor workplaces and enforce penalties on those found with illegal workers or not upholding their sponsorship obligations.
+To make sure that these changes are not just all talk and no action, the Department of Home Affairs will be giving the Fair Work Ombudsman more powers to monitor workplaces and enforce penalties on those found with illegal workers or not upholding their sponsorship obligations.